 The School receives contributed goods and services that are an integral part of its operations.
 Such goods and services are only recorded as contributions in-kind at their fair value, provided they meet the criteria for recognition.
 Donated goods are recognized if the goods provide a benefit to the School and would have otherwise been purchased.
-Donated goods consist of student meals and are estimated at \$105,232 and \$287,711 for the years ending June 30, 2016 and 2015, respectively, and are reflected as both income and expense in the accompanying financial statements.
+Donated goods consist of student meals and are estimated at \$105,232 for the year ended June 30, 2016, and are reflected as both income and expense in the accompanying financial statements.
+There were no donated goods and services for the year ended June 30, 2017.